Dual Credit offers high school students:

 Trades, Engineering & Design Dual Credit

-Trades, Engineering & Design dual credit program will give students with an interest engineering and design technology programs the opportunity to earn up to two optional credits towards their OSSD.
-Students will be placed in an appropriate college Math course (MA006 or MS165) and a first semester college CAD course.
+Trades, Engineering & Design dual credit program will give students with an interest in engineering and design technology programs, the opportunity to earn up to two optional credits towards their OSSD.

 This course is intended to develop basic mathematics and algebraic skills as preparation for college level math courses in the Business and Technology Programs.
 These skills include basic numeric skills and problem solving abilities.